-We supplement our analyses of job-history and publications data with findings from a survey of individuals currently employed as assistant and associate professors by the top 50 economics departments in the U.S.49 Respondents were surveyed about their perceptions of how tenure and promotion decisions are determined within their departments, with an emphasis on the role played by T5 publications in these decisions.50 The survey responses corroborate and contextualize the evidence in Section 2.
+We supplement our empirical analysis of job-history and publication data with findings from a survey of individuals currently employed as assistant and associate professors by the top 50 economics departments in the U.S.49 Respondents were surveyed about their perceptions of how tenure and promotion decisions are determined within their departments, with an emphasis on the role played by T5 publications in these decisions.50 The survey responses corroborate and contextualize the evidence in Section 2.
 Junior faculty have rational expectations about the power of the T5.
-Appendix Section 7.3 presents our survey instrument.
+Appendix Section 8.3 presents our survey instrument.

 The survey has an overall response rate of 40% (N=308) across all 50 departments, with response rates of 44% (N=210) for assistant professors and 34% (N=97) for associate professors.
 The overall response rate was highest for departments ranked 41-50 (43%), and lowest for the top 10 departments (37%).
 Assistant professors had higher response rates than associate professors across all department rank groups except the top 10 departments, for which the response rate was 37% in both groups.
-Position- and department rank-specific response rates are reported in Online Appendix Figure O-A28.
+Position- and department rank-specific response rates are reported in Online Appendix Figure O-A29.

 The response rate gives rise to concerns about non-response bias.
 Of particular concern is the potential bias that could stem from respondents selecting into the survey based on their ability to publish in the T5.
 Comparisons of distributions of T5 publications between the respondents and the overall population of assistant and associate professors hired by the top 50 departments provides evidence against this form of selection.
-Department rank group-specific Mann-Whitney tests comparing T5 distributions between survey respondents
+Department rank

-$^{^{49}}$ See Liner and Sewell (2009) for a survey of department chairs on research requirements for promotion and tenure.
+$^{^{49}\}mathrm{See}$ Liner and Sewell (2009) for a survey of department chairs on research requirements for promotion and tenure.